TriPham2110/Quintessence/README.md

 # quintessence
-A project for testing and getting familiar with JavaScript, Windows PowerShell, Python, Flask, and Firebase API "app.zip" file contains all the files I have worked on so far
+A project for testing and getting familiar with HTML, CSS, JavaScript, Windows PowerShell, Python, Flask, and Firebase API "app.zip" file contains all the files I have worked on so far

 # instructions